Department of Justice is now the Department of Communities and Justice. Find out more >

 By sending a simple letter setting out your claim, you may convince them to return your goods or pay you the value of your goods and therefore avoid the need to start a case in court.
 This will save you time and money.
-If you end up having to go to the NSW Civil and Administrative Tribunal (NCAT), the letter is evidence of you asking for your goods back.
+If you end up having to start a case, the letter is evidence of you asking for your goods back.

 If there is an Apprehended Violence Order (AVO) against you, protecting the other party or anyone they have a domestic relationship with, you should get legal advice before sending a letter of demand.
 Sending a letter of demand may be a breach of the AVO.

 When writing your letter, make sure you include: